 Please download the PDF below for detailed trash dates, city pick-up information, etc.

-Denver will collect "Extra Trash" (formerly called Large-Item pick-up) once every EIGHT weeks, effective July 13.
+Denver will collect "Extra Trash" (formerly called Large-Item pick-up) once every EIGHT weeks.
 Previously, the service was performed once every four weeks.

 * A maximum of 10 bags of trash and 5 large items is allowed per household per the following collection days and those limits will be strictly enforced by the City.